lsst-dm/dmtn-207/index.rst

 (such as a PNG formatter) required to meet the DM-EPO interface specifications.

+* If there was a python package or other client that would allow the PI to manage apsects of their zooniverse project(s) - eg project creation, deletion, it can be installed at the RSP so that it is available from the notebook aspect enviroment.

 Notes
 =====

 * I think we'd all feel better if zooniverse could access an authenticated web server

+* There is lack of clarity on whether u/user/ collections are permanent, atatched to DR-specific registries, or unguaranteed

+* A tutorial notebook or helper class could be made available to walk PIs through the process.
+The notebook could be added to the mobu harness to alert to any interface drifts.

+* When RSP's semaphore service is extended to deal with per-user notification, we could provide an API that allows EPO to send per-user notifications informing them of relevant status, such as that their files have been retrieved and can be safely removed.

 .. .. rubric:: References

 ..
 Make in-text citations with: :cite:`bibkey`.